nathanhadleyportf/Portfolio/README.md

 # Nathan Hadley Portfolio

-Welcome to [my technical writing portfolio](https://nathanhadleyportf.github.io/Portfolio/), crafted to showcase my expertise across diverse domains — including API documentation, cloud platforms, and aerospace engineering.
+Welcome to [my technical writing portfolio](https://nathanhadleyportf.github.io/Portfolio/), crafted to showcase my expertise in API documentation, thought leadership, and end-user documentation.
 This repository is fully integrated with **MkDocs** and GitHub Actions to enable a seamless **CI/CD workflow**, allowing for continuous updates, auto-deployment, and developer-style version control.

 ## What’s Inside